-The power of prescribing by general laws, the manner in which the public acts, records and judicial proceedings of each state shall be proved, and the effect they shall have in other states, is an evident and valuable improvement on the clause relating to this subject in the articles of Confederation.
+The power of prescribing by general laws, the manner in which the public acts, records and judicial proceedings of each State shall be proved, and the effect they shall have in other States, is an evident and valuable improvement on the clause relating to this subject in the articles of Confederation.
 The meaning of the latter is extremely indeterminate, and can be of little importance under any interpretation which it will bear.
-The power here established may be rendered a very convenient instrument of justice, and be particularly beneficial on the borders of contiguous states, where the effects liable to justice may be suddenly and secretly translated, in any stage of the process, within a foreign jurisdiction.
+The power here established may be rendered a very convenient instrument of justice, and be particularly beneficial on the borders of contiguous States, where the effects liable to justice may be suddenly and secretly translated, in any stage of the process, within a foreign jurisdiction.

 The power of establishing post roads must, in every view, be a harmless power, and may, perhaps, by judicious management, become productive of great public conveniency.
-Nothing which tends to facilitate the intercourse between the states can be deemed unworthy of the public care.
+Nothing which tends to facilitate the intercourse between the States can be deemed unworthy of the public care.

-43. The Same Subject Continued (The Powers Conferred by the Constitution Further Considered)
+The Powers Conferred by the Constitution Further Considered (continued)

-Madison: For The Independent Journal, Wednesday, January 23, 1788.
+Independent Journal Wednesday, January 23, 1788 [James Madison]